University campus in Indiana

 2+2 transfer pathway savings$22,682

-Source: IPEDS 2023
+Source: IPEDS 2024

 State Aid Programs

-Indiana offers robust financial aid support for students pursuing information security degrees.
+Indiana offers strong financial aid support for students pursuing information security degrees.
 The state's flagship program, 21st Century Scholars, provides eligible low-income students with grants covering up to 100% of tuition at Indiana public institutions.
 This need-based aid removes significant financial barriers for qualifying students and represents one of the most generous state-level commitments to higher education access in the nation.
 All students, regardless of income, should complete the Free Application for Federal Student Aid (FAFSA) to access federal grants, loans, and work-study opportunities.
 The Federal Student Aid website provides comprehensive guidance on application timelines, eligibility requirements, and loan repayment options.

 Key Programs & Amounts